RemoteSocietyNow-ohtu/remotesocietynow/README.md

 ```
 Frontend will be running at http://localhost:3000/

-You may want to make sure the backend is running as well.
+Make sure the backend is running as well at the port defined in `.env`.

 **Eslint**